 Most people think that spring is the prime-time allergy season.
 And yes, people do experience allergies in the Spring, but there are more than 23 million Americans who are allergic to ragweed pollen.
-Which starts to cause the subtle itch in the back of your throat as early as mid-July.
-Ragweed pollen levels usually peak around early September and continue into the middle of October.
+Which starts to cause a subtle itch in the back of your throat as early as mid-July.
+According to allergists in Colorado Springs, CO, Ragweed pollen levels usually peak around early September and continue into the middle of October.
 This is a long time to suffer from ragweed allergy symptoms.

 - itchy, watery eyes